Shravan-Sundar14/DACSS-604-Final-Project/README.md

 python app.py and navigate to http://127.0.0.1:8050 to view the dashboard or simply run the dashboard file in colab and work with my dashboard in just a few clicks

+the description of 604.ipynb file says css file - it is csv file which is the customer churn database